florimondmanca/personal-api/README.md

-# CodeSailAPI
+# FlorimondManca API

-This is the repository for the backend API powering CodeSail, a blog about web development and software engineering written by yours truely.
+This is the repository for the backend API powering Florimond Manca's personal website and his blog, CodeSail.

 <p class="text-center">
   <a href="#">See it live</a>